ldenis-tech/dmarc-visualizer/README.md

 The containers will start and can take a while to get running.

 Visit `http://localhost:3000/` in your browser.
-Default username and password is admin.
+Default username is admin and password is admin1.
 This can be edited and will persist.

 ## Configuration